alexchilton1/7MU011-Reactive-Sound-Installation/README2.md

 ## Prerequisites

+## Build Structure (Plan)
+###### Sensors
+###### Multiple Sensors
+###### Pure Data Patch
+###### Mapping Sensors
+###### Pure Data Additional Features
+###### Design Installation Structure
+###### Build Installation
+###### Connect and Test

 ## Arduino

 The microcontroller used in this project is the Arduino Nano.
 The Nano is a small, powerful and breadboard-friendly board based on the ATmega328.
 The ATmega328 has 32KB of Flash memory.
-Having Flash memory and a microcontroller on the same chip means advantage can be taken of additional intelligence (be wary of this statement, all/nearly all microcontrollers do, also avoid the word intelligence).
-For example there is an additional ROM (Read-only Memory) section that holds the code for handling the Flash programming (rephrase).
-The code does not only provide functions to erase or program the Flash memory, it also provides boot code.
+There is an additional ROM section that handles the code for programming the Flash memory.
+This code not only provides functions to erase or program the Flash memory, it also provides boot code.
 Even with a completely erased Flash, the chip can still execute this boot code and accept inputs via the serial port.
 The ROM is not erasable, therefore, applications can always rely on it being present.
-Also it (rephrase sentence start) contains 1KByte of EEPROM (Electrically Erasable Programmable Read-only Memory) which is user-modifiable read-only memory (ROM) that can be erased and reprogrammed repeatedly.
-Finally it has 2KBytes of RAM (Random-access Memory) is a form of computer data storage.
+As well as this, it contains 1KByte of EEPROM which is user-modifiable read-only memory  that can be erased and reprogrammed repeatedly.
+Finally it has 2KBytes of RAM is a form of computer data storage.
 A random-access memory device allows data items to be accessed (read or written) in almost the same amount of time irrespective of the physical location of data inside the memory.
 RAM is the place where the operating system, application programs and data in current use are kept so that they can be quickly reached by the processor.

-(Voltage, pins, uses)
+This particular model contains 8 analogue input pins, which provide the ability to read analogue sensor values and return integers from 0 to 1023.
+It also contains 13 digital pins, these can be configured to behave as either inputs or outputs.
+However, the pins default to inputs, so they do not need to be explicitly delcared as inputs with the pinMode command when using them in this manner.

 ```
 Microcontroller: ATmega328
 Operating Voltage (logic level): 5 V